88lex/safire/README.md

     [ __You only need to do this once.__ ]

-    - Admin
+    - Admin SDK
-    - Drive
+    - Google Drive API
-    - Identity and Access Management (IAM)
+    - Identity and Access Management (IAM) API
-    - Cloud Resource Manager
+    - Cloud Resource Manager API
-    - Service Usage
+    - Service Usage API
-    - Service Management
+    - Service Management API

 Once you have enabled the above APIs then go to this page
 - https://console.cloud.google.com/apis/credentials